anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.rst

 *Host Networking configuration for HD Profile Extensions*

-An example of the data traffic configuration for the HD (OVS-DPDK) Profile Extensions is shown in Figure 4-3.
+An example of the data traffic configuration for the HD (OVS-DPDK) Profile Extensions is shown in
+:numref:`High Performance Profile Host Conf with DPDK`.

 .. figure:: ../figures/RA1-Ch04-Network-Intensive-DPDK.png
    :alt: High Performance Profile Host Conf with DPDK
    :align: center
+   :name: High Performance Profile Host Conf with DPDK

-Figure 4-3: High Performance Profile Host Configuration with DPDK acceleration (example and simplified)
+   High Performance Profile Host Configuration with DPDK acceleration (example and simplified)

 To ensure Tenant and DPDK CPU isolation from the host services (Operating System (OS), hypervisor and OpenStack agents), the following